-During the year ended June 30, 2009, the Company granted 3,990,000 service-based options to purchase common stock.
-These were granted with exercise prices equal to the fair value of the Company's stock at the grant date, vest over four years (other than 3,545,000 of options granted in October 2008 that vest over 3 years and nonemployee director options which vest over one year) and have lives of ten years.
-The weighted average grant-date fair value of service-based options granted under the Company's Option Plans during the years ended June 30, 2007, 2008 and 2009 was \$0.88, \$0.67 and \$0.26, respectively.
+During the year ended June 30, 2008, the Company granted 2,690,900 service-based options to purchase common stock.
+These were granted with exercise prices equal to the fair value of the Company's stock at the grant date, vest over four years (other than non-employee director options which vest over one year) and have lives of ten years.
+The weighted average grant-date fair value of service-based options granted under the Company's Option Plans during the years ended June 30, 2006, 2007 and 2008 was \$2.55, \$0.88 and \$0.67, respectively.